-NS 50 Let Pobedy ("ледокол 50 Лет Победы", translated as "50 Years of Victory") is a nuclear-powered icebreaker owned by the Russian Federation.
-It was the largest nuclear-powered icebreaking vessel in the world - until surpassed by the launched in 2016 LK-60Ya-class Arktika icebreaker.
+The 2007-built NS 50 Let Pobedy ("ледокол 50 Лет Победы", translated as "50 Years of Victory") is a nuclear-powered icebreaker owned by the Russian Federation.
+It was the largest nuclear-powered icebreaking vessel in the world - until surpassed by NS Arktika (2020-built/LK-60Ya-class).
+"NS" stands for "nuclear ship".

-October 4, 1989 was the launch date of project no.10521 at Baltic Works, Leningrad, USSR (now Saint Petersburg, Russia).
+October 4, 1989, was the launch date of project no.10521 at Baltic Works, Leningrad, USSR (now Sankt-Petersburg).
 Originally the vessel was named NS Ural.
-In 1994 work was halted due to lack of funds, so the actual 50th anniversary of Victory Day (1995), found the icebreaker in abandoned state.
+In 1994 work was halted due to lack of funds, so the actual 50th anniversary of Victory Day (1995), found the icebreaker in an abandoned state.
 However, in 2003 construction was restarted.

-In the beginning of 2007, 50 Let Pobedy icebreaker was finally completed after the 60th Anniversary.
-On February 1, 2007 the vessel sailed into Gulf of Finland for 2 weeks of sea trials.
+At the beginning of 2007, 50 Let Pobedy icebreaker was finally completed after the 60th Anniversary.
+On February 1, 2007, the vessel sailed into the Gulf of Finland for 2 weeks of sea trials.
 Upon completing sea trials, 50 Let Pobedy returned to Saint Petersburg Baltic shipyard and began preparations for her maiden cruise to Murmansk.
 The newbuild showed superior icebreaker characteristics, such as top speed of 21.4 knots (40 km/h; 25 mph) and exceptional maneuverability.
-On April 11, 2007 50 Let Pobedy arrived at her homeport Murmansk.
+On April 11, 2007, 50 Let Pobedy arrived at her homeport Murmansk.